5 Ways to Limit Trading Losses in Galileo FX

 3. Consecutive Signals settings

-For a longer explanation about risk and consecutive signals, please go to the Settings page.
+For more detailed information about risk management with Consecutive Signals, please refer to the Settings page.

 TIP: Use Consecutive Signals between 8 and 10 to limit the risk of entering high-risk/high-reward trades.